Education

 Introduces the diverse needs of students with exceptional abilities in public schools.
 Provides a historical and contemporary overview through an equity lens of the special education laws, eligibility categories, and procedures.
 Includes partnering with families, intervention and identification, professional roles of special education team members, and research-based best practices.
 Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

-Provides an in depth view into multicultural educational issues in the K-12 setting today.
-Gain skills to develop cultural appropriate pedagogy, materials and curriculum in order to serve the needs of an increasingly diverse US educational system Prerequisites: (WR 115 and RD 115) or IRW 115.
+Provides an analysis of systemic inequities in US society and how that impacts students and communities.
+Applies this knowledge to creating a classroom where students belong and thrive.
+Provides an overview of the ways in which educators can select culturally appropriate pedagogy, materials and curriculum in order to serve the needs of an increasingly diverse US educational system.
+Prerequisites: (WR 115 and RD 115) or IRW 115.
 Audit available.

 ED 263.
 Portfolio Development.
 2 Credits.